The Circles - Book Two - Chapter 6 - The Clerk

 Restless from their monotonous duty and sweltering in the growing heat of the day, the guards were irritable, their tempers quick to flare.
 Since a fight amongst themselves would earn the men a severe whipping, they took their hostility out on the prisoners.
 A scream would ring out as the tresses of the flogger suddenly wrapped around the bare ankles of a woman who had not stood straight enough to suit a guard's demands.
 All the captives could do to avoid further antagonizing the guards was to endure patiently and keep their children quiet and close beside them.
 None of the guards were above cuffing a small child who wandered too far away from his mother.

 After another long wait, the guard moved behind them and untied their hands.
-"Now it is your turn, slave girls.
+"Now it is your turn, slave wenches.
 Just follow the pretty boy who now approaches."

 "Master, the scribe is ready for them now," the slave told the guard as he walked up to them and bowed his head.
-He was a pleasant-faced young man of eighteen, his dark hair clipped short, his well-built body lithe and wiry.
+He was a pleasant-faced young man, his dark hair clipped short, his well-built body lithe and wiry.

 "What a handsome boy!" the guard exclaimed as he reached out and cupped the slave's clean-shaven chin in his hand.
 "Perhaps I will ask your master to let me borrow you for the night, and you can serve my dinner to me.
 What a delicious dessert you would make!
 You look like one who has been trained to please men."
 His voice was low and husky as he pulled the man closer and squeezed his buttocks.